Underdisc/DigiPenSemesterCurrent/README.md

 # Semester
-Files for the current DigiPen semester.
+Files for the current semester.